robert-koch-institut/Abwassersurveillance_AMELAG/Readme.md

 - $Q_{KA\_aktuell}$ : Volume flow of the wastewater treatment plant in the sampling period and
 - $Q_{KA\_median}$ : Median of the volume flow of the wastewater treatment plant

 Normalization is automated with the data import.
-The measured Influenza and RSV data are currently not normalized as the normalization does not show an imporved data quality.
+The measured virus loads provided in the weekly report and in the variable `virusload` are not normalized, as normalization does not improve data quality.

 ### Data evaluation

 The data are evaluated at the RKI using R scripts.
 The scripts are contained in the [context materials](https://github.com/robert-koch-institut/Abwassersurveillance_AMELAG/tree/main?tab=readme-ov-file#Kontextmaterialien).
 A detailed description of the methodology is provided in the [technical guidelines](http://www.rki.de/abwassersurveillance).
 The results are published in the RKI´s [weekly report](https://robert-koch-institut.github.io/Abwassersurveillance_AMELAG_-_Wochenbericht).
-For each WWTP, the measured values for SARS-CoV-2 (normalized), Influenza A and B viruses (not normalized) and RSV A, RSV B and RSV A/B are reported in gene copies per liter (gene copies/L).
-In addition, the measured values of the logarithmized normalized gene copies are smoothed using a locally weighted regression (LOESS) and associated confidence intervals are calculated.
+For each WWTP, the non-normalized measured values (optional: the normalized values) for SARS-CoV-2, Influenza A and B viruses and RSV A, RSV B and RSV A/B are reported in gene copies per liter (gene copies/L).
+In addition, the measured values of the logarithmized gene copies are smoothed using a locally weighted regression (LOESS) and associated confidence intervals are calculated.

 #### Aggregation of the WWTP values